Disappearance of Chhori Maiya Maharjan: Investigation

 It was revealed that the prime suspect Nikki Singh owed Maharjan around 5 million.
-The investigation by the Ministry of Home Affairs stated that Maharjan was forcefully disappeared, and that there’s strong evidence of Singh's.
+The investigation by the Ministry of Home Affairs stated that Maharjan was forcefully disappeared, and that there’s strong evidence of Singh's involvement.

 2021 resurge

-The case took a resurge on social media in 2021.
-On 31 July 2021, a Facebook page Routine of Nepal Banda posted about the case ten years ago.
-It led to upsurge in search about the case. #JusticeForChhorimaiyaMaharjan hashtag trended for weeks in Nepal the same month.
-An online media Ukera dedicated several investigative articles on the case.
+The case resurged on social media in 2021.
+On 31 July 2021, a Facebook page Routine of Nepal Banda posted about the then-ten year old case.
+It led to an upsurge in research about the case.
+The #JusticeForChhorimaiyaMaharjan hashtag trended for weeks in Nepal the same month.
+An online media presence Ukera dedicated several investigative articles to the case.
 It also marked attempts of cyber hacking to take down the website of Ukera.

-People over social media called out celebrities Priyanka Karki and Zenisha Moktan on their involvement in the case, as Nikki Singh was Karki Singh's sister's daughter and Moktan was sister's husband's daughter in law.
+People over social media called out celebrities Priyanka Karki and Zenisha Moktan on their involvement in the case, as Nikki Singh was Karki Singh's niece and Moktan was her sister's husband's daughter in law.